rangle/ngCourse2/handout/directives/ng_for_directive.md

 ```
 [View Example](https://plnkr.co/edit/E2Q8Xi6LATpWcXk6bAUQ?p=preview)

 The `ngFor` directive has a different syntax from other directives we've seen.
 If you're familiar with the [for...of statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of), you'll notice that they're almost identical. `ngFor` lets you specify an iterable object to iterate over and the name to refer to each item by inside the scope.
-In our example, you can see that `episode` is available for interpolation as well as attribute binding.
+In our example, you can see that `episode` is available for interpolation as well as property binding.
 The directive does some extra parsing so that when this is expanded to template form, it looks a bit different:

 ```typescript